paulb00th/galapagos/content/en/our-diving/our-diving.md

 <p>The practical drills for this course are carried out over a single day</p>
 </blockquote>

-Learn more about our [EFR course](https://www.padi.com/courses/efr)
+Learn more about the [EFR course](https://www.padi.com/courses/efr) *note, this link opens an external page.*

 **If you would like to book our EFR course, please [Contact Us](/contact?message=Enquiry%20about%20EFR%20Course).**